AI Procurement Advisory

 Deploying production AI workflows with no protection against silent model changes

-AI vendors push model updates continuously — sometimes weekly — that change model behaviour in ways that can disrupt validated enterprise workflows without triggering any notification obligation.
+AI vendors push model updates continuously, sometimes weekly, that change model behaviour in ways that can disrupt validated enterprise workflows without triggering any notification obligation.
 An enterprise that has invested months validating AI performance for a specific use case may find that performance regresses after a model update, with no contractual recourse because no model stability provision was included in the agreement.

 FIX: Negotiate model stability provisions that require 60-day advance notice of material model changes and maintain the previous model version available for 90 days following any update.
 These provisions protect validated deployments and are achievable for enterprise agreements with major AI vendors.